American kestrel: Environmental contaminants

 Since American kestrels are carnivores, toxic chemical runoff ingested by their prey can concentrate at high levels in their blood.
 Wild kestrels are subject to immunomodulation, or an altered immune response, to polybrominated diphenyl ethers (PBDEs), a group of industrial flame retardants that may leach from factories into the environment.
 When PBDEs accumulate in body tissues of kestrels, the T-cell mediated immune response decreases in efficiency.
 As a result, kestrels that ingest PBDEs may not respond sufficiently to viruses or other invading microorganisms.
 In addition, certain PBDEs may suppress the growth and development of the spleen and bursa in American kestrels.

 While PBDEs can affect immune response and suppress growth of certain organs, they can also affect the thyroid system of American Kestrels.
 Exposure to PBDEs in vivo can alter the thyroid system and retinol concentrations in kestrels.
 This leads to oxidative stress, lipid peroxidation, and changes in glutathione metabolism.
 These systems are important in early development, growth, regulation of metabolism, thermoregulation, and reproduction.
 Oxidative stress is also known to contribute to cancers and neurological diseases.

-Exposure to PCBs might also affect American Kestrel reproduction.
+Exposure to polychlorinated biphenyls (PCBs) might also affect American Kestrel reproduction.
 It was found that PCBs affect the function of carotenoids in kestrels.
 This led to changes in coloration, especially during breeding season for adults.
 PCB-exposed males where duller and contributed less to egg incubation than unexposed males.
 PCB-exposed females kept their color longer than they should have.
 Normally, loss in color is associated with carotenoids being directed to ovaries to help in egg development.
 PCB-exposed females retained their colors longer, suggesting the PCBs made them less prepared for reproduction.
 The same females also had significant delays in egg laying.
 Offspring also showed higher incidence of developmental problems and decreased reproductive success.

 PCBs have also been found to affect eye color in American Kestrels.
 Eye color in kestrels is known to vary with age and sex, however, when exposed to PCBs, color patterns were suppressed regardless of age and sex.
-While it is unknown what role eye color plays in visual acuity, this maybe be of greater concern to birds like kestrels who rely heavily on vision for hunting.
+While it is unknown what role eye color plays in visual acuity, this may be of greater concern to birds like kestrels who rely heavily on vision for hunting.